nazarsosyak/adav-group/README.md

 **Ever wondered which stock took your wallet down the drain?**
 **Looking for someone to blame for your life savings disappearing?**

-Markets rarely collapse in a single blow.
-They deteriorate through **chains of exposure**: correlations tighten, sector linkages transmit stress, and hidden dependencies turn local shocks into systemic events.
+For most, markets are black boxes in which you put your money and pray.
+But sometimes hope can turn into despair in the blink of an eye.
+This is why we are seeking to investigate the market under a different lens: what if the market were treated as a complex immune system, where stocks can get sick, transmit deseases and cause financial plagues.

 ---

 ### **The idea**

-Markets don’t collapse all at once.
-A crisis leaves traces.
-They spread.

-A sudden price shock rarely stays local.
-It travels through correlations, sector linkages, and hidden dependencies, infecting stocks that were never directly exposed to the original event.

 This project treats financial markets as a **living system**, where shocks behave like pathogens and risk propagates through a complex network.
+The state of the system can be evaluated using core indices: correlation, causality between nodes, volatility, market returns, and many other.
+These measures allow us to obtain the "health state" of a stock, and the immune pressure on the market.
+The main idea is not to **predict**, but rather to try to understand the fundamentals of past financial outbreaks.

 ---